-SMEs (Small and Medium Enterprises) play a key role in market-based economies around the world and India is no exception.
-It is estimated that Indian SMEs employ 40% of the country’s workforce, contribute to 45% of manufacturing output and 40% of exports.
+SMEs (Small and Medium Enterprises) play a key role in market-based economies worldwide, and India is no exception.
+It is estimated that Indian SMEs employ 40% of the country’s workforce, contributing to 45% of manufacturing output and 40% of exports.

-3. Late to identify capital needs:“Firefighting” is a word we often hear as business leaders describe their typical day.
+- Late to identify capital needs:“Firefighting” is a word we often hear as business leaders describe their typical day.
 Urgent (but not necessarily important) priorities push long-term business planning down the list of priorities.
-In the absence of long-term planning, a large customer order or the imminent obsolescence of an equipment may trigger a scramble to raise capital.
-Negotiating from a weak bargaining position, promoters often lose control over their business or agree to terms that endanger the long-term survival of the business.
-While the impact of mismanaging working capital can be fixed relatively easily, delay in identifying capital requirements can have devastating impact on the business.
+In the absence of long-term planning, large customer order or the imminent obsolescence of an equipment may trigger a scramble to raise capital.
+Negotiating from a weak bargaining position, promoters often lose control over their business or agree to terms that endanger the business’s long-term survival.
+While the impact of mismanaging working capital can be fixed relatively easily, delays in identifying capital requirements can have a devastating impact on the business.

 - Choosing the wrong type of capital:SMEs typically do not consider it necessary (or assume that the costs are not justified) to engage experts when raising capital.
 Instead, they follow advice from their circle of peers.
 In reality, the choice of the type of capital (equity, debt, hybrid) is a highly nuanced one dependent on the operating history, proposed use, available chargeable assets, and anticipated volatility of cash flows, among others.